dvfrancis/older-and-wider/README.md

 #### Wireframes

-After I created the wireframes from my initial ideas, I decided that on mobile devices the hamburger menu should be centred on the screen (rather than over to the right of the screen).
-However, the wireframes still show this menu appearing to the right.
+After I created the wireframes, and was bulding the site, I altered the layout of the header and footer so that the logo was replaced by a centred site title in the header but removed from the footer.

+The hamburger menu (shown in the header on smaller mobile devices) was also centred on the screen.

+The wireframes presented here show my initial ideas:

 ##### Mobile